MarkusIppy/raspexi-viewer-linux/README.md

    MegaTunix64_dbg.iss
    Doxyfile
    WIN_NOTES.txt
-  +raspexi/Makefile
+   raspexi/Makefile
    ])
    AC_OUTPUT
   ```

-5. This step is only needed if you whish to install MegaTunix to use the gauge and dash designer
+5. This step is only needed if you whish to install MegaTunix to use the gauge and dash designer on older rasbian distros .
   Edit the file MegaTunix/src/main.c  and comment out line 80 -86 by adding "//" in front of each line.
 This disables the    OpenGl error messages when launching MegaTunix
   ```
     /* Check if OpenGL is supported. */